Swap chain

 In computer graphics, a swap chain (also swapchain) is a series of virtual framebuffers used by the graphics card and graphics API for frame rate stabilization, stutter reduction, and several other purposes.
 Because of these benefits, many graphics APIs require the use of a swap chain.
 The swap chain usually exists in graphics memory, but it can exist in system memory as well.
-A swap chain with two buffers is a double buffer.
+A swap chain with two buffers is a kind of double buffer.

 Function

 In every swap chain there are at least two buffers.
 The first framebuffer, the screenbuffer, is the buffer that is rendered to the output of the video card.
 The remaining buffers are known as backbuffers.
 Each time a new frame is displayed, the first backbuffer in the swap chain takes the place of the screenbuffer, this is called presentation or swapping.
 A variety of other actions may be taken on the previous screenbuffer and other backbuffers (if they exist).
 The screenbuffer may be simply overwritten or returned to the back of the swap chain for further processing.
 The action taken is decided by the client application and is API dependent.